kr1shnasomani/ToneSense/README.md

 3. Upon running the code, it also saves an addition file named `model.keras` (this file stores the trained model)

-4. Enter the path of the audio file in the code.
+4. Enter the path of the audio file in the code and it will provide the prediction

 ## Accuracy & Loss Over Epochs: